Famous Bathers: Napoleon

 It appears that as well as great foresight on the field of battle (except at Waterloo, of course) Napoleon was also aware of the benefits of heat therapy before its benefits were widely known, a subject still undergoing much research today.

-A man prone to sensitive skin, we think Napoleon would have enjoyed many a pre-battle Soak with our Recharge Bath Set.
+A man prone to sensitive skin, we think Napoleon would have enjoyed many a pre-battle Soak with our Benefit Bath Bundle.

 Vive L'Empereur - Vive L'Bath Tub